Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 .run("Climate analysis")

-Agents are small, focused, testable.
+Agents stay small and testable.
 Workflows compose them.
 The actor model keeps state safe as things run concurrently.

-Python and TypeScript work for AI agents because the ecosystem is mature and the tooling is there.
+Python and TypeScript dominate AI agents because the ecosystem is there and the tooling works.

 - Compile-time concurrency safety — data races are impossible, not just unlikely